 From the French ‘dormir’ meaning ‘to sleep’, dormer windows are vertical units within a roof of their own, positioned, at least in part, within the slope of the roof.
-Ideal for loft conversions and creating extra ‘rooms in the roof’, dormer windows are a great design device when carefully considered.

 Planning permission is not required in most cases, as long as the dormer window design does not exceed the highest part of the roof, among other specific parameters.
 However, it is always best practice to check with your local planning office before any works begin.